Sport in Albania: 1964: Among the best 16 teams of Europe

 Albania waited until 1962 to compete in a Euro Cup competition and the only time Albania was between the best 16 teams of the Continent, the reason being Albania got past the first leg as Greece, for political reasons forfeited the game.
 Albania beat Denmark in the second leg in the round of 16 thanks to an early goal from Panajot Pano.
 Despite that win Albanian could not progress further as they lost the first leg with 4–0 away from home.
 At the end of the tournament Albania ranked 9th in Europe.

 1964-1972: Qualification for Tokyo and Munich at the Summer Olympics

 Albania participated for the first time in football at the 1964 Summer Olympics in the men's qualification tournament.
 They faced Bulgaria in the preliminary round, losing both matches, in close games, in the process.
 They participated for the second and last time ever at the 1972 Summer Olympics in which they faced Romania at the Men's European Qualifiers in the playoffs.
 Albania lost both matches close with 2–1 away despite an equalizer of Medin Zhega in the first leg.
-They would lose once again with 1–2 in the second leg despite an leading goal from Panajot Pano.
+They would lose once again with 1–2 in the second leg despite a leading goal from Panajot Pano.
 So far their last time participing for any Olympic Games in Football.